Market overview: Harbingers of the Trump administration

 100 = 01.01.2024

 The graphic shows the indexed average performance of listed Swiss real estate funds over the past 12 months.
 Price performance over the period shown was extremely volatile, but has trended upwards.
-Swiss real estate funds stagnated at a high level last month.
+Swiss real estate funds made strong gains last month.

 Source: SIX